ldtalent/buildpg/README.md

 5. All static files and all .jade files should have unique base names.

 6. A quick under-the-hood:
     a.
-We copy over static files from YOUR_DJANGO_PROJECT/static and from the static directories of each member of YOUR_DJANGO_APPS into `YOUR_PHONEGAP_APP/www/static`.
+We copy over static files from `YOUR_DJANGO_PROJECT/static` and from the static directories of each member of `YOUR_DJANGO_APPS` into `YOUR_PHONEGAP_APP/www/static`.

     b.
-Using the jade compiler (not the pyjade compiler), we compile all the templates that sit directly in YOUR_DJANGO_PROJECTS/templates and in the templates directories of each member of YOUR_DJANGO_APPS.
-We put these compiled html files in `YOUR_PHONEGAP_APP/www` (be careful to not have any file called index.jade) We do temporarily make a copy of your templates in YOUR_PHONEGAP_APP in order to remove pyjade template logic.
+Using the jade compiler (not the pyjade compiler), we compile all the templates that sit directly in `YOUR_DJANGO_PROJECTS/templates` and in the templates directories of each member of `YOUR_DJANGO_APPS`.
+We put these compiled html files in `YOUR_PHONEGAP_APP/www` (be careful to not have any file called `index.jade`) We do temporarily make a copy of your templates in `YOUR_PHONEGAP_APP` in order to remove pyjade template logic.

     b.
-We compile your head.jade file into the index.html file of the PhoneGap app (this should have all the script includes and the css links).
+We compile your `head.jade` file into the `index.html` file of the PhoneGap app (this should have all the script includes and the css links).

     c.
-We make static file imports relative (change "/static" to "static") and remove Django template logic for files in a `YOUR_PHONEGAP_APP/www/static/js`, `YOUR_PHONEGAP_APP/www/static/css`, or YOUR_PHONEGAP_APP/static/compiled-partials directory, as well as for html files in `YOUR_PHONEGAP_APP/www`.
+We make static file imports relative (change "/static" to "static") and remove Django template logic for files in a `YOUR_PHONEGAP_APP/www/static/js`, `YOUR_PHONEGAP_APP/www/static/css`, or `YOUR_PHONEGAP_APP/static/compiled-partials` directory, as well as for html files in `YOUR_PHONEGAP_APP/www`.
 (We expect all your javascript static file requests will be of the form $.get('/static/...', callback))

     d.
 We expect the following function to sit in the index.js autocreated by phonegap: